-Thousands flee Greek island Evia by boat as ‘horror-movie’ wildfires rage
+Thousands flee Greek island Evia by boat as ‘horror movie’ wildfires rage

 Northern Ireland also broke a record, recording its highest temperature to date of 88.5 degrees as officials raised an amber warning of extreme heat.

-Speaking at an emergency briefing Sunday, Greece’s deputy civil protection minister, Nikos Hardalias, said that aircrafts attempting to drop water onto the flames were experiencing difficulties due to the poor visibly created by the rising smoke.
+Speaking at an emergency briefing Sunday, Greece’s deputy civil protection minister, Nikos Hardalias, said aircraft attempting to drop water onto the flames were experiencing difficulties due to poor visibility created by the rising smoke.

 It’s “like a horror movie,” a 38-year-old pregnant evacuee said, according to Reuters.
 “But now this is not the movie, this is real life, this is the horror that we have lived with for the last week.”